boazbk/tcs/lec_01_introduction.md

 Google was founded based on the _PageRank_ algorithm, which is an efficient algorithm to approximate the "principal eigenvector" of (a dampened version of) the adjacency matrix of web graph.
 The _Akamai_ company was founded based on a new data structure, known as _consistent hashing_, for a hash table where buckets are stored at different servers.
-The _backpropagation algorithm_, that computes partial derivatives of a neural network in $O(n)$ instead of $O(n^2)$ time, underlies many of the recent phenomenal successes of  learning deep neural networks.
+The _backpropagation algorithm_, which computes partial derivatives of a neural network in $O(n)$ instead of $O(n^2)$ time, underlies many of the recent phenomenal successes of  learning deep neural networks.
 Algorithms for solving  linear equations under sparsity constraints, a concept known as _compressed sensing_, have been used to drastically reduce the amount and quality of data needed to analyze MRI images.
 This is absolutely crucial for MRI imaging of cancer tumors in children, where previously doctors needed to use anesthesia to suspend breath during the MRI exam, sometimes with dire consequences.

 Even for classical questions, studied through the ages, new discoveries are still being made.
-For the basic task, already of importance to the Greeks, of discovering whether an integer is prime or composite, efficient probabilistic algorithms were only discovered in the 1970s, while the first [deterministic polynomial-time algorithm](https://en.wikipedia.org/wiki/AKS_primality_test) was only found in 2002.
+For example, for the question of determining whether a given integer is  prime or composite, which has been studied since the days of  Pythagoras, efficient probabilistic algorithms were only discovered in the 1970s, while the first [deterministic polynomial-time algorithm](https://en.wikipedia.org/wiki/AKS_primality_test) was only found in 2002.
 For the related problem of actually finding the factors of a composite number, new algorithms were found in the 1980s, and (as we'll see later in this course) discoveries in the 1990s  raised the tantalizing prospect of obtaining faster algorithms through the use of quantum mechanical effects.

 Despite all this progress, there are still many more questions than answers in the world of algorithms.
 For almost all natural problems, we do not know whether the current algorithm is the "best", or whether a significantly  better one is still waiting to be discovered.
 As we already saw, even for the classical problem of multiplying numbers we have not yet answered the age-old question of __"is multiplication harder than addition?"__ .

-But at least we now know the right way to _ask_ it..
+But at least we now know the right way to _ask_ it.